HabtamuArgeta/StudentManagement-API/README.md

--This isASP.NET  web API for student managment system , you can download and test it
+-This is ASP.NET  web API for student managment system , you can download and test it
 <br/><br/>
 ###Here is some Explanation
 <br/><br/>